aprilsourz/AF-fullstack-project-frontend2/README.md

 Given I am a user,
 If I am signed in,
-I should be able to out.
+I should be able to sign out.

 Given I am a user,
 If I am signed in,